Chewhern/SimpleSoftHSM/README.md

 # SimpleSoftHSM
-This library uses libsodium's guarded heap allocation, ED25519/ED448 challenge and respond as authentication and experimental domain separation encryption/decryption to mimic HSM in a secure manner.
+This library uses libsodium's guarded heap allocation, ED25519/ED448 challenge and respond as authentication and experimental key separation encryption/decryption to mimic HSM in a secure manner.

 Steps:
 1. Create an ED448 keypair or ED25519 keypair via bouncycastle or libsodium.